-There are also phishing emails and dodgy ads to look out for, so no matter what platform you are on, it’s good to have an antivirus program installed.
+Phishing emails and dodgy ads are important to look out for too, so no matter what platform you are on, it’s good to have an antivirus program installed.

 Security software test lab AV-Test has millions of different pieces of Android malware in its database - malware that is typically used to steal your valuable personal data from your phone without your knowledge.